IBM-Blockchain-Archive/vehicle-manufacture/contributor_notes.md

 - <\COMPARISON> - the type of comparison to use for evaluating a boolean between scope variable's value and <VALUE>.
 Can be any of: EQUAL, NOT EQUAL, GREATER THAN, GREATER THAN OR EQUAL, LESS THAN or LESS THAN OR EQUAL.
 - <VARIABLE_NAME> - the name of the scope variable to listen for changes on.
 - <VALUE> - The value to be used for checking against the scope variable's value.

+## Specifying an inline button
+Inline buttons are buttons that appear within the text of the step.
+These should be added between the paragraphs they should appear between in the application.
+They MUST be written on new lines like any other of the hidden elements.
+Inline buttons should have specified a function with the action they perform.
+The format of inline buttons is as follows:

+`[//]: # ('INLINE_BUTTON | <BUTTON_TEXT> | <FUNCTION>')`

+- <BUTTON_CALL> - the text you wish to have in the button
+- \<FUNCTION> - the function you would like to be called.
+Must be preceded with `FUNCTION =>` followed by the function defined in the format specified in the [Defining functions](#functionDefinition) section of this document.

 ## Specifying a button
 At the end of each page of the tutorial a button is used to move the user onto the next page of the tutorial and if required display another application in the iFrame.
 Therefore each top header should contain a button hidden value before the next top header section starts.
 The format of these rules are as follows: